King Leopold II

 The titular figure of the book (and arguably its villain), King Leopold II was the longest-reigning monarch in Belgian history.
-During his reign, he amassed enormous landholdings in the African territory surrounding the Congo River… (read full character analysis)
+During his reign, he amassed enormous landholdings in the African territory surrounding the Congo River… read analysis of King Leopold II

-An early human rights activist, and arguably the “hero” of the book, Edmund Dene Morel was one of the first Europeans to recognize the existence of slavery in the Belgian-controlled Congo and publicize his findings… (read full character analysis)
+An early human rights activist, and arguably the “hero” of the book, Edmund Dene Morel was one of the first Europeans to recognize the existence of slavery in the Belgian-controlled Congo and publicize his findings… read analysis of Edmund Dene Morel

 Henry Morton Stanley was the first European explorer to sail all the way across the Congo River.
-An ambitious yet intensely insecure man, he was born into a poor Welsh family and he worked hard… (read full character analysis)
+An ambitious yet intensely insecure man, he was born into a poor Welsh family and he worked hard… read analysis of John Rowlands / Henry Morton Stanley

 Irish government worker who spent many years in the Congo observing human rights abuses before joining with Edmund Dene Morel to speak out against King Leopold II and the Belgian government in the Congo.
-Like… (read full character analysis)
+Like… read analysis of Roger Casement

 George Washington Williams